Science high school entrance test reviewers: What we used

 Questions on MSA science high school reviewers tend to be much harder than the ones the student may encounter on the actual tests.
 Don’t let your child be discouraged by the difficult questions; they’re generally based on advanced topics that are not taught in many schools.
 I recommend studying the advanced concepts only after the student has had a solid grasp of his lessons.

-MSA science high school reviewers are available in most National Bookstore branches.
-The red and yellow MSA science high school reviewers cost P268 apiece, while the Science High School Entrance Tests Reviewer with 1000 questions is priced at P225.
-Alternatively, you can buy them on the MSA Publishing House’s online store.
+The red and yellow MSA science high school reviewers cost P268 apiece, while the Orange book is priced at P350.
+Alternatively, you can buy them at all National Book branches and the MSA Publishing House’s online store.

 Newton Study Center reviewers